 Will the Stimulus Package Help?

-A record 3.3 million Americans filed for unemployment the week ending March 21 and the unemployment rate is expected to continue to rise.
-Scott J. Brown, chief economist at Raymond James & Associates anticipates the unemployment rate to reach 7 or 8 percent in the next few months.
+A record 3.3 million Americans filed for unemployment the week ending March 21, and the unemployment rate is expected to continue to rise.
+Scott J. Brown, chief economist at Raymond James & Associates, anticipates the unemployment rate to reach 7 or 8 percent in the next few months.

-On March 25th, the United States Senate approved a $2 trillion stimulus package, the largest emergency aid package in U.S. history.
+On March 25th, the United States Senate approved a $2 trillion stimulus package, the most extensive emergency aid package in U.S. history.
 In addition to providing benefits for individuals and families, the package has provisions for small business loans, unemployment insurance benefits, and loans for distressed companies.
 The bill has also earmarked just over $1 billion in dedicated funding for colleges and universities that serve a high percentage of low-income, minority, and first-generation college students.

 Tips for Surviving the Pandemic as a College Student